-61% of the coniferous woodland area in Great Britain was occupied by stands of 40 years old or younger (Table 1.6).
+61% of the coniferous woodland area in Great Britain was occupied by stands of 40 years old or younger (Table 1.6c).
 A further 9% of stands were aged over 60 years.

-Table 1.6 Stocked woodland area in GB by ownership and age class: Conifers
+Table 1.6a Stocked woodland area in GB under FE/ FLS/ NRW ownership by age class: conifers ownership by age class: conifers